13 South African universities to consider for teaching qualifications

 Important: LoansFind is a comparison and referral platform, not a credit provider.
 Approval depends on the provider’s affordability, credit, identity, and fraud checks, and final rates, fees, and repayment terms must be confirmed directly with the provider.

-Teaching is a practical profession, so I look for two things first: a recognised teaching qualification and enough supervised classroom practice to make you employable, not just “qualified on paper”.
+Teaching is a practical profession, so the two things to check first are a recognised teaching qualification and enough supervised classroom practice to make you employable, not just qualified on paper.
 Funding matters too, but this is where many students make expensive mistakes.
 The safest order is simple: teacher bursary first, NSFAS next where eligible, and private student finance only if there is still a real shortfall.

-Another useful distinction: people still say “teaching colleges”, but most recognised teaching routes today are offered through public universities and universities of technology.
-In practice, the two main qualification routes most students compare are a BEd (Bachelor of Education) and a PGCE (a postgraduate teaching qualification taken after a first degree), and the Department of Higher Education and Training’s teacher-education section reflects that teaching is part of the formal public higher-education system.
+Another useful distinction: people still say “teaching colleges”, but most recognised teaching routes today sit inside the formal higher-education system.
+In practice, the two main routes most students compare are a BEd and a PGCE.
+The Department of Higher Education and Training’s teacher-qualifications and policy page is a good place to confirm the formal framework before you choose a route.

 How do I fund my studies without losing control?

-My first rule is simple: if you qualify for a bursary, take the bursary first.
+The first rule is simple: if you qualify for a bursary, take the bursary first.
 For teaching, the most important funding option to check early is Funza Lushaka, because it is specifically aimed at teaching qualifications in priority areas.
-The official Funza Lushaka page makes it clear that it is a teaching-focused bursary route, so you need to understand the eligibility rules and obligations before relying on it.
+The official Funza Lushaka page makes it clear that it is a teaching-focused bursary route, so you need to understand the eligibility rules, what it covers, and the service obligations before relying on it.

 That is where LoansFind can help in a practical way.
 If you already know you have a funding shortfall, you can compare student loan options on LoansFind and then check the basics properly before applying: who the lender is, whether there is a guarantor or co-signer requirement, what interest or fees apply, when repayment starts, and what happens if your studies are delayed.
 LoansFind is a comparison website, not the lender, so the final decision still has to be based on the lender’s real terms and your ability to repay.